-We’re here to help with your expat taxes no matter where you are
+H&R Block’s Expat Tax Advisors are here to help you with your stimulus taxes no matter where you are

 We understand this is a stressful, confusing time, and that’s why our Expat Tax Advisors will be standing by ready to help.
 No matter where in the world you are, we’ve got a tax solution for you — whether you want to be in the driver’s seat with our DIY online expat tax service designed for U.S. citizens abroad or want to let one of our experienced Tax Advisors take the wheel.
 Head on over to our Ways to File page to choose your journey and get started.